allegheny-college-comp-fall-2024/PyPseudo-Mutation-Analysis-on-python-to-detect-PseudoTestedness-Danniyb/README.md

 2. Creating new tests that specifically verify it
 3. Removing truly unused code

-## Limitations

-PyPseudo may face challenges with:
-- Complex Python libraries that use metaclasses (use `--safe-mode`)
-- Projects with custom test runners
-- Code with extensive metaprogramming
-- Projects that heavily rely on C extensions

 ## Troubleshooting

 ### Module Not Found Errors